,

-Those who routinely obtain less than 7-9 hours of interrupted sleep per 24-hour period will have a high homeostatic drive for sleep as the body struggles to restore balance.
+Those who routinely obtain less than 7-9 hours of uninterrupted sleep per 24-hour period will have a high homeostatic drive for sleep as the body struggles to restore balance.
+Getting only six hours of sleep a night isn't enough.
 In addition, scheduling inconsistencies often lead to a high circadian drive for sleep at exactly the wrong times of day as well as to sleep-initiation problems at night.

-If one’s physically exhausted due to high-intensity physical activity, they may struggle to run, lift, or play, but their alertness and concentration will remain intact.
+If you're physically exhausted due to high-intensity physical activity, you may struggle to run, lift, or play, but your alertness and concentration will remain intact.
 In fact, most research concludes that physical activity has either a positive effect or more often, little or no impact on mental performance.

 However, when a person’s mentally exhausted due to sleep deprivation, their alertness will suffer while most aspects critical for physical performance will be preserved.
 And while sleep loss affects mood, motivation, judgement, situational-awareness, memory, and alertness, it doesn’t directly affect cardiovascular and respiratory responses to exercise of varying intensity, aerobic and anaerobic performance capability, or muscle strength and electromechanical responses.
 But, time-to-physical-exhaustion is shorter and their perception of exertion and endurance is distorted.

-Even though physical fatigue has little to no impact on mental alertness, the reverse is true—the psychological realm has a great deal of impact on the physical.
+Even though the symptoms of physical fatigue have little to no impact on mental alertness, the reverse is true—mental fatigue has a great deal of impact on the physical.
+There are physical effects of mental tireness.
 This is how a competitive decline takes root under conditions of sleep loss.

 Learn more about the differences between mental and physical fatigue in this comprehensive eBook, The Science of Sleep.
 DOWNLOAD NOW.